VenoMave: Targeted Poisoning Against Speech Recognition: Evaluation

 \subsubsection{Experimental Setup}

+We use the TIDIGITS dataset~\cite{leonard1993tidigits}, which is designed for speaker-independent recognition of digit sequences and consists of eleven words: \texttt{ONE}, \texttt{TWO}, ..., \texttt{NINE}, \texttt{ZERO}, and \texttt{OH}.
+We use 8,623 utterances for the training set and 4,390 utterances for the test set.
+The sequences are spoken by 225 speakers (111 men and 114 women), which are split equally into disjoint sets between the training and test set.
+For our poisoning attack trials, we randomly sample 30 single-digit utterances among the 4,390 test samples and assign a target label to each of them.
+Target labels are chosen randomly and are different from the ground-truth transcription.

+The victim's \ac{ASR} system uses the \netTwoLayerPlus{} architecture (described in Table~\ref{table:nets}) with a softmax output layer of size 95, corresponding to the number of \ac{HMM} states.
+This system is trained from scratch for 33 epochs with a batch size of 32 using the Adam~\cite{kingma2014adam} optimizer with a learning rate of $1e^{-4}$.
+This training also includes three epochs of Viterbi training to build the language model.
+Hyperparameters were chosen to maximize the clean test accuracy.
+For the baseline model ---only trained with clean data--- we achieved a test accuracy of $98.79$\,\%.

-For the experiments, we randomly sample 30 single-digit audio files and a target digit for each.
-In general, the random seed used by the victim for model training is unknown, and, thus, the parameters of the victim's \ac{ASR} system, the neural network and the \ac{HMM}---which depends on the neural network due to Viterbi training---are different from the parameters of the surrogate~models.
+For evaluation of the attack, the random seed used by the victim is unknown.
+Thus, the specific parameters of the victim's \ac{ASR} system, the neural network, and the \ac{HMM}---which depend on the neural network due to Viterbi training---are not used during poison optimization.

-Unless explicitly stated otherwise, we use the following settings across all experiments: We use the \netTwoLayerPlus{} architecture for our surrogate networks, as described in Table~\ref{table:nets}.
-Additionally, we freeze the \ac{HMM} during the attack to accelerate the attack, as the language model does not typically change significantly.
-This \ac{HMM} is created in advance by training an \ac{ASR} system for $15$ epochs on the clean training set, followed by three epochs of Viterbi training.
-Using this surrogate \ac{HMM}, at the beginning of each step of the attack, \sys{} uses an Adam~\cite{kingma2014adam} optimizer with a learning rate of $0.0001$ to train \(\nummodels\) surrogate networks on the latest version of the poisoned dataset for 25 epochs with the batch size of 32.\footnote{Training converges at 25 epochs.}
+To accelerate the attack, we freeze the \ac{HMM} component and only train the \ac{DNN} for the surrogate \ac{ASR} systems.
+We found this effective as the language model does typically not change significantly.
+The frozen surrogate \ac{HMM} is trained in advance by training an \ac{ASR} system for $15$ epochs on the clean training set, followed by three epochs of Viterbi training.
+During the attack, we train the surrogate \ac{ASR} systems for 25 epochs until convergence.